 - Criminal invasion of privacy (CRS 18-7-801)

-- Resisting arrest (CRS 18-8-103)
+- Resisting arrest by law enforcement, a peace officer, or a police officer (CRS 18-8-103)

 There are no extraordinary risk class 2 misdemeanors.

 4. When are class 2 misdemeanors sealable?